vikstrous/pirate-get/README.md

 pirate-get
 ---

-pirate-get is a convenient command line tool to speed up your trip to the Pirate Bay and get your completely legal torrents more quickly.
+pirate-get is a convenient command line tool (inspired by APT) to speed up your trip to the Pirate Bay and get your completely legal torrents more quickly.

-Tested only on Ubuntu.
+Tested on Ubuntu, Linux Mint and Arch Linux.
 It should work anywhere else too.
 Let me know if it doesn't.

 Installation
 ---